Alephbet/gimel/README.md

   - `gimel.track` - for tracking events from the client
   - `gimel.experiment` - for reporting experiment results for a single experiment
   - `gimel.all` - for reporting all experiment results

+## Looking for the frontend in javascript?

+Run your own A/B testing framework.
+Check out [Alephbet](https://github.com/Alephbet/alephbet).